ibm-cloud-docs/openwhisk/regions.md

 # Regions
 {: #cloudfunctions_regions}

-{{site.data.keyword.openwhisk_short}} is available in the US South, US East, Germany, United Kingdom, and Tokyo {{site.data.keyword.Bluemix_notm}} regions.
-When you log in to the {{site.data.keyword.Bluemix_notm}} CLI, you can choose to include a specific region by including the API endpoint for the region with the `-a` flag.
+{{site.data.keyword.openwhisk_short}} is available in the US South, US East, Germany, United Kingdom, and Tokyo {{site.data.keyword.cloud_notm}} regions.
+When you log in to the {{site.data.keyword.cloud_notm}} CLI, you can choose to include a specific region by including the API endpoint for the region with the `-a` flag.

   ```
   ibmcloud login -a <endpoint>